- Marjolaine Grappe52' & 70'

 - Grégory Monro52'

-Michel Legrand is the composer of some of the most famous scores of cinema (F for Fake, The Umbrellas of Cherbourg, The Thomas Crown Affair to name a few).
-A living legend who won 3 Oscars and 5 Grammys, he collaborated with the renowned French and American filmmakers but also with jazzmen and singers.
-This...
+Michel Legrand was the composer of some of the most famous scores of cinema (F for Fake, The Umbrellas of Cherbourg, The Thomas Crown Affair to name a few).
+In the same vein, he moved from arrangement to composition, from jazz to classical, from New Wave to Hollywood, where he won three Oscars and 5...
 Read more »